POLICIES AND PROCEDURES

 - f)Not display or bundle MONAT products or services in sales literature, on a website, social media or in sales meetings, with any other products or services.

 Market Partners who achieve, Market Mentor, Managing Market Mentor, Associate Executive Director, Executive Director, Senior Executive Director and Founders are looked to by the sales field for guidance and MONAT holds them to the highest standards.
 Reaching the rank of Market Mentor and above is very distinguished and provides the Market Partners access to additional MONAT confidential and trade secret information, support, and compensation.
-Therefore, all such individuals are prohibited from participating in any other direct selling ventures or marketing opportunities, multi-level marketing, network marketing, or relationship marketing opportunities.
+Therefore, all such individuals are prohibited from participating as affiliates or distributors in any other direct selling ventures or marketing opportunities, multilevel marketing, network marketing, or relationship marketing opportunities.

 During the period that a MONAT Market Partner operates an independent MONAT business and continues to receive commission or bonus payments from MONAT in connection with that independent MONAT business (the “Term of the Agreement”) Market Partners may not directly or indirectly, recruit any other MONAT Market Partner, employee or Customer for any other direct selling business.